utcsilab/Diffusion_Inverse/README.md

-## Implementation of LOUPE for MoDL
+## Implementation of Posterior Sampling with Diffusion Models for MR Image Reconstruction

 ## Getting started